Wilhelm Moritz: Defense of the Reich

 On 19 November, IV.
 Gruppe was ordered to an airfield at Stömede, located approximately 11 km south of Lippstadt.
 The plan was to consolidate all three Gruppen of JG 3 in northwestern Germany which were subordinated to the 3.
 Jagd Division (3rd Fighter Division) commanded by Generalmajor Walter Grabmann.
 On the afternoon of 26 November, JG 3 was ordered to take off to attack Allied fighter bombers.
 Weather conditions were adverse at Störmede, visibility less than 1000 m, and cloud cover was down at 75 m.
 While I. Gruppe lost its commander in a takeoff accident, Moritz aircraft got stuck in the mud during taxiing.
 The mission ended in a fiasco for JG 3 and Moritz was threatened with court-martial.
 To avoid legal prosecution, Major Heinz Bär, the Geschwaderkommodore of JG 3, had Moritz transferred to IV.
 Gruppe of Ergänzungs-Jagdgeschwader 1 (EJG 1), a Luftwaffe replacement training unit.
 Moritz left JG 3 on 5 December and was replaced by Hauptmann Hubert-York Weydenhammer.
+He ended the war as commander of II.
+Gruppe of Jagdgeschwader 4 (JG 4—4th Fighter Wing).